Skip to main content

 SDK Development Guidelines

 Rules for developing the OSAPI Go SDK (pkg/sdk/).
-These apply to the client library, orchestrator engine, and any new SDK packages.
+These apply to the client library and any new SDK packages.

 Package Structure